NCAR/HPC-Docs/docs/allocations/university-allocations/university-large-allocation-request-preparation-instructions.md

 be used efficiently.

 !!! note "Estimating Derecho resource needs."
-    Derecho users can expect to see
-    a 1.3x improvement over the Cheyenne system's performance on a core-for-core basis.
+    If you have not used Derecho yet, but are familiar with Cheyenne: Derecho users see a 1.3x improvement over the Cheyenne system's performance on a core-for-core basis.
 Therefore, to estimate how many CPU core-hours will be needed for a project on Derecho, multiply the total for a